fwani/JenkinsTest/README.md

-# Lottery
+# JenkinsTest
-로또 어플 제작
+To test CI/CD with Jenkins